At the Mandarin Oriental, Katja and Ellen are ready with restorative refreshment.

 They brush, flush, freshen, each pair gets up to various lesbiana for an hour or so, then drop into the sex sated zone of resetting hormone spikes for another hour and a half.

-At four, Ellen calls down for tea, which they enjoy on the balcony until five.
+At four, Ellen makes tea, which they enjoy on the balcony until five.

 Katya, “Maybe a walk, see the area until dark, then return to snoop on compound.”